jgraph/www.diagrams.net-source/_posts/2021-06-28-change-drawing-canvas.md

 **Note:** Your diagram may still print across multiple pages.

-When page view is disabled, the page edge lines are only hidden and the grid expands to fill the drawing canvas - your diagram is not centered or shrunk to fit one page.
+When page view is disabled, the page edge lines are only hidden and the grid expands to fill the drawing canvas - your diagram is not centred or shrunk to fit one page.
 See how to [set a different page size or orientation](/doc/faq/page-size-orientation.html) or [print and fit a diagram to a page](/doc/faq/print-fit-to-page.html)